 Gehl’s thesis that cities should be shaped towards facilitating human interaction led to the reinvention of Copenhagen’s city centre for pedestrian use in the 1960s.
 The aim was, fundamentally, to make urban centres a more pleasant place to work and live.

 And it has proved hugely successful.
 Following the main stage of Copenhagen’s pedestrianisation (reclaiming the Stroget, its main retail street) footfall increased.
-But the real victory was not in increasing commerce but in allowing people use of the public realm.
+But the real victory was not in increasing commerce but in allowing people to use the public realm.
 The number of people using the streets doubled.
-Cafe culture boomed.
+Café culture boomed.

 But pedestrianisation brings drawbacks too.
 Research from both major cities like Izmir, Turkey, and from relatively small towns like Hasselt, Belgium, show that, as you would expect, pedestrianisation of centres causes surrounding property prices to increase significantly.

 In almost all cases retail businesses also benefit – a great thing for the city as a whole (and its tax-collecting authorities).
 But that inexorably leads to a rise in commercial rents, too.
-According to a report by property consultants Erdman Lewis, pedestrianising a site means an instant rental premium of as much as 50 per cent over comparable vehicle-access sites.
-And with margins constrained, it tends to be the larger retail chains who are best suited to move in and take advantage.
+According to a report by property consultants Colliers Erdman Lewis, pedestrianising a site means an instant rental premium of as much as 50% over comparable vehicle-access sites.
+And with margins constrained, it tends to be the larger retail chains that are best suited to move in and take advantage.

 All this means that pedestrianised retail centres risk becoming further homogenised, with only the most high-end independent shops able to operate.